Authentication Research Service

 Cost

-IFAR charges an initial, non-refundable $250 deposit at the inquiry stage.
-This will be applied to the basic $2,000 cost if IFAR is able to undertake the research and the client and IFAR agree to proceed.
-Additional charges may be required for technical analysis or other work; however, this WILL not be undertaken without the owner's consent.
+IFAR charges an initial, non-refundable $500 deposit at the inquiry stage.
+This will be applied toward a basic $3,500 cost if IFAR is able to undertake the research and the client and IFAR agree to proceed.
+Additional charges may be required for technical analysis or other work; however, this will not be undertaken without the owner's consent.
 All shipping to and from IFAR and insurance costs are the responsibility of the client.
 Please note: IFAR will not accept responsibility for loss or damage to the artwork for any reason, whether theft, fire, leakage, accidents, or other unforeseen circumstances.

 Publishing Rights

-As an educational organization, IFAR reserves the right to publish the results of its research; however the owner's name will not be revealed without permission.
+As a nonprofit educational organization, IFAR reserves the right to publish the results of its research in the IFAR Journal or elsewhere; however the owner's name will not be revealed without permission.
+In this way, IFAR can inform the public and scholars about issues relating to attribution and authenticity, advance scholarship and help prevent the trafficking of forged or misattributed art.

 Inquiries